Christoffer9612/smapshot-application/README.md

 - [X] Tutorial page with instructions on how to use
 - [X] Zoom in/out old photo on camera view
 - [X] Aspect ratio of camera preview set to 4:3 (1.33) for all devices
+- [X] OpenStreetMap to view map of photos.
+The app requires wifi to load map.

 ## Contributors
 * Christoffer Karlsson - master thesis student